Careers360 Logo

 • It should be small in size but capable of carrying large DNA.

-• The cloning vector must have a duplicate root to be able to replicate automatically on the host object.
+• The cloning vector must be able to replicate automatically in the host cell.

-• It must contain an optional filter to filter recombinant organisms.
+• It must contain antibiotic resistance to filter recombinant organisms.

 Biotechnology Process